 Indianapolis has a temperate climate, and with an even distribution of rain throughout the year there are no wet or dry seasons.
-The summers are very warm, and polar air from the north produces very cold, low humidity winters.
-These characteristics play a role of the way that IUPUI handles the selection and planting of new trees as well as the maintenance of existing trees.
+The summers are very warm, and polar air from the north produces very cold, low humidity winters, although, we continue to experience diverse and unpredictable patterns.
+These characteristics play a role in the way IUPUI handles selection and planting of new trees, as well as the maintenance of existing trees.
+During the summer of 2012, Central Indiana experienced a severe drought, leading to water usage restrictions.
+As a result, it created highly challenging circumstances for campus grounds maintenance to maintain watering trees.